RichiePowell/wp-reading-time-estimator/README.md

 Make sure to keep the following important files updated:

-    •	*reading-time-estimator.php*: Main plugin file, contains hooks and logic.
+- _reading-time-estimator.php_: Main plugin file, contains hooks and logic.
-    •	*settings.php*: Contains the settings logic and page.
+- _settings.php_: Contains the settings logic and page.

 ## Requirements

-    •	WordPress 5.0 or higher.
+- WordPress 5.0 or higher.
-    •	PHP 7.0 or higher.
+- PHP 7.0 or higher.

 ### License